 - Leave out bowls of water in locations that provide some protection and screening from predators such as birds of prey and domestic pets.
 If leaving out a larger tub or bucket make sure it is secure and provide a stick or rock for an animal to use to climb out (see below).

-- Providing water at different levels makes it accessible to all species while minimizing their risk of being preyed on if seeking water out of their normal zone.
+- Providing water at different levels makes it accessible to all species while minimising the risk of being preyed upon when seeking water.
 Screening water sources also reduces the risk of being preyed upon.
+Hang water dispensers from trees or place a bowl in a hanging basket that can be easily accessed by birds and bats.

 - Confine your pets, to stop them from preying on wildlife searching for water or trying to cool down.